Celebrities Love Adidas. But, THIS Is Why Your Clients Will Love Them Too.

 Celebrity Love for Adidas Is Blowing Up

 When you take adidas’ sustainable efforts and then add in major star power, you get an unbeatable formula for brand success.
-Collaborations with artists like Pharrell Williams and Kanye West have led to the creation of highly sought after sneaker collections.
+Collaborations with music artists like Pharrell Williams and Beyoncé have led to the creation of highly sought after sneaker collections.
 Beyoncé’s “Ivy Park” athletic apparel line, just launched—capturing more of the urban and streetwear markets.
 Their newest brand ambassador, NFL quarterback Patrick Mahomes, is the inspiration behind their recently launched collection, Pat’s Closet, and the talent keeps on flocking to adidas.

 Many athletes and celebrities use their reach to help causes they care about the most.
 They feel a need to align themselves with things that can make a difference and that’s what makes adidas so attractive to collaborate with.
 That’s also why your clients will love wearing adidas, and adding them to their apparel programs.